Chart Color Schemes

 Population growth drivers in Kallangur are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Kallangur's population was 23,389 as of November 2025, an increase of 1,640 people since the 2021 Census.
-This growth represents a 7.5% rise from the previous census figure of 21,749 people.
-The change is inferred from ABS data showing an estimated resident population of 23,364 in June 2024 and an additional 162 validated new addresses since the Census date.
+Kallangur's population is approximately 23,389 as of November 2025.
+This figure represents an increase of 1,640 people, a 7.5% rise from the 2021 Census which reported a population of 21,749.
+The change is inferred using ABS's estimated resident population of 23,364 as of June 2024 and an additional 162 validated new addresses since the Census date.
 This results in a population density ratio of 2,112 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Kallangur's growth rate of 7.5% since the census is close to the national average of 8.9%, indicating strong growth fundamentals.
-Natural growth contributed approximately 41.2% of overall population gains during recent periods, with all migration drivers also being positive factors.
+Kallangur's 7.5% growth since the census is within 1.4 percentage points of the national average (8.9%), indicating strong growth fundamentals.
+Natural growth contributed approximately 41.2% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts lacking specific splits.
-Future population projections indicate a significant increase in the top quartile of Australian statistical areas, with Kallangur expected to expand by 6,995 persons to 2041, representing a total increase of 29.8% over 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort released in 2023 using a base year of 2022.
+Future population projections indicate significant growth in the top quartile of Australian statistical areas, with Kallangur expected to increase by 6,995 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 29.8% over the 17-year period.

 Frequently Asked Questions - Population